-Have you worked with workers’ compensation and unemployment claims?
+Have you worked with workers’ compensation claims?
 Do you have experience interpreting industrial insurance rules and regulations?
 Do you have experience administering time-loss and treatment only claims?

 Would you like to work with a group of dynamic, dedicated, passionate people who are committed to transforming healthcare in the state of Washington?
 If this sounds like something you would like to be part of, we want to talk to you about a career with Washington Hospital Services, a subsidiary of the Washington State Hospital Association.

 WSHA has been in existence for over 80 years and continues to grow and evolve as the needs of Washington Residents and our member hospitals change.
 We are located in beautiful downtown Seattle, surrounded by wonderful views of Puget Sound and the Olympic mountains, with easy access to transit and underground parking, and we are currently recruiting for a Workers Compensation Time Loss Adjudicator to join our Workers Compensation team.

 The Workers’ Compensation Time Loss Adjudicator position is a full-time position and is responsible for interpreting and applying relevant state laws to workers compensation claims, management of the claims through to resolution, and assisting client hospitals in the return to work accommodation process.
 This position will report to the Director of Safety and Client Services in our wholly owned for-profit subsidiary, Washington Hospital Services (WHS), and will be expected to fully manage the entire life cycle of a workers’ compensation claim.